muratk3n/thirdwave/en/tweets/2020/week12c.md

 ---

-Free advice: education will fix all your problems.
+Education will fix all your problems.

 *2020-3-19 15:29:5*

----

-That guy is a total spaz

-*2020-3-19 15:28:55*

 ---